Posted by: on August 19, 2016 at 3:22 pm

 Newer computers generally run faster and are less “glitchy” than older ones.
 If higher productivity, lower maintenance costs, less downtime, better security, faster service and lower energy bills sound good to you, then replacing an old computer might make more sense than ever.

+So, how long should a business PC last?
+In our experience, about 3 years is ideal.
+After that, you're not just losing speed, you're introducing risks.
 We wrote about four good reasons to upgrade computers over three years old in a previous blog post:

 • Older PCs break down more often and cost 1.5 more times to maintain when compared to newer PCs.